rsgcaces/ACES_DolginDevelopmentPlatform/README.md

 ![DDP Assembly](images/DolginDevelopmentPlatformAssembly.fw.png)

 ## USB to TTL Serial Support
-Below is an image of the serial cable streaming 2D Joystick readings to a Processing sketch that dynamically presents the circular functions
+Below is an image of the DDP software serial streaming the 2D readings of the thumb joystick to a Processing sketch that dynamically presents the circular trig functions.
 ![Serial Support](images/DDPJoyStickSerial.jpg)